Migration from Bash/Zsh

 Parse errors

 If you see parse errors from your rc file, it may contain syntax that's specific to zsh and not shared with bash.
-Run hash migrate status to see what was skipped, or use hash migrate generate to create a clean config.
+Run hash migrate status to see what was skipped, or try dialect = "zsh" to parse it natively.